Skip to main content

 Calculate & Plot NDVI

 Here we see that band 58 represents red visible light, while band 90 is in the NIR portion of the spectrum.
-Let's extract these two bands from the reflectance array and calculate the ratio using the numpy.divide which divides arrays element-wise.
+Let's extract these two bands from the reflectance array and calculate the ratio using the numpy.true_divide which divides arrays element-wise.
+This also handles a case where the denominator = 0, which would otherwise throw a warning or error.

 We can use the function plot_aop_refl to plot this, and choose the seismic color pallette to highlight the difference between positive and negative NDVI values.
 Since this is a normalized index, the values should range from -1 to +1.